LandscapeGeoinformatics/geopython-ut-2019-course/source/L2/geopandas-basics.rst

 Now we have a geometry column in our GeoDataFrame but we don't have any data yet.

-Let's create a Shapely Polygon repsenting the Tartu Townhall square that we can insert to our GeoDataFrame:
+Let's create a Shapely Polygon representing the Tartu Townhall square that we can insert to our GeoDataFrame:

 .. ipython:: python